maelick/PassMAN/doc/source/userdoc.rst

 - -l, --length LENGTH: the minimum length of the resulting password (see configuration file for default)
 - -e, --entropy ENTROPY: the minimum entropy of the password.
+- -n: The number of passwords to generate.
 - --clipboard: copy password to clipboard instead of printing it to stdout.